Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - If you have investment income

-Factors to consider when comparing your loan options
+Factors to consider when comparing your loan options as a student

 When deciding on the specific loan that you should take out in order to help with your student finances, consider the following factors: